turingschool/curriculum/source/academy/assessments/scrabble.markdown

 $ bundle
 {% endterminal %}

-## Fundamental Exercises
+## Sample Exercise

+During the assessment, complete an exercise similar to the one below.

+### Word Scoring

 Let's use test-driven development to build pieces of a Scrabble-like game.

-### Word Scoring

 Create functionality to score words based on the following letter values: